The Quickest and Easiest Way to Clean Legos

 Use Dryer Sheets to Clean Your FloorsDon't throw away used dryer sheets.
 There's another use for them.
 Wrap a couple of dryer sheets onto the flat head of a sweeper.
 The dryer sheets pick up dust and hair just as well as name-brand sweeper refills.
 Say goodbye to those dust bunnies!
 Over the course of a week, these cleaning ideas will make the whole house shine.
 Spend one day on each room, so nothing is overlooked.

 Use Your DishwasherDishwashers are for so much more than just washing dishes.
 Leslie Reichert, founder of The Green Cleaning Coach and author of The Joy Of Green Cleaning, recommends using yours to dust off knickknacks like mason jars and glass candle globes.
-Pretty much anything glass or ceramic should be fine going in the dishwasher, but you do want to stay away from putting meltable plastics, and these eight objects in your dishwasher at all costs.
+Pretty much anything glass or ceramic should be fine going in the dishwasher, but you do want to stay away from putting meltable plastics in the dishwasher.

 DIY Mason Jar Dish ScrubberIf you are all about ease and convenience when it comes to washing the dishes, check out this DIY Mason jar dish scrubber.
 It even has a soap-dispensing handle.
 First, punch a few nail holes in the jar's lid.
 Trace the lid onto a sponge and cut it out.
 Hot glue the sponge to the inner rim of the screw-on part of the lid.
 Fill the jar with soap, screw on the sponge and you're set!
 These 25 why-didn't-I-think-of-that Handy Hints for the Home Cook will help you save time, get organized and work more efficiently in your kitchen.